Auld Kirk Scotch Settlement: Today

-The church and graveyard are the last key pieces of evidence of the Auld Kirk Scotch Settlements existence to this day.
+The church and graveyard are the last key pieces of evidence of the Auld Kirk Scotch Settlement's existence to this day.
 Many of the farms surrounding the historic site are large.
 The road it is located on once traveled from one end of West Gwillimbury to the other, but is now nothing more than a gravel road that is cut off at the Kings Highway 400.
 The historic site rarely will see visitors as it is very isolated.
 The church and graveyard are surrounded by a fence.
 The church and its property are kept in preservation and are well maintained.
-It is impossible to see within the church as the windows and doors have been shut and locked up.
+It is now possible to see inside the church.
 The graveyard contains several tombstones, which date as early to the beginning of the settlement, however, the tombstones can sometimes be misinterpreted as they are very old.
 The Scotch Settlement is seen as the founding settlement of the West Gwillimbury area and South Simcoe county.